siberianfox/g2wiki/Digital-IO-(GPIO).md

 # Discussion of future changes (pending review)

-The model:
+The model - from lowest layer to highest:

-- "io" refers to the physical layer. it's further discussed as digital inputs (di), analog inputs (ai), and digital outputs (do).
-There can also be various "non-pin" or virtual signals at the io level, such as a timer expiring or a communications operation to or from a remote device (e.g. a command to turn on a temperature controller sent over some serial bus).
+- "io" refers to the physical layer. it's further discussed as digital inputs (`di_`), analog inputs (`ai_`), and digital outputs (`do_`).
+There can also be various "non-pin" or virtual "signals" at the io level, such as a timer expiring or a communications operation to or from a remote device (e.g. a command to turn on a temperature controller sent over some serial bus).

 - "function" refers to the logical layer.
-Functions are things like Spindle On, Limit Hit, etc.
+Functions are things like Spindle On, Limit Hit, Feedhold, etc. Primitive functions such as `in`N, `out`N and `adc`N are also envisioned.

 - "tool" is in keeping with the Gcode definition of a tool - which is something that is moved around in XYZ at the "controlled point" (refer to the NIST spec for this definition).
 For our purposes a tool may be any of: an end mill in a spindle, an extruder, a laser, a heated wire, etc. Gcode supports numbering tools (T words), assigning attributes to tools (Tool tables), and changing tools (M6).
 Some functions operate on tools.
 For example set-temperature-and-wait can be applied to an extruder; set-spindle-speed cana be applied to a spindle and its associated cutter.

 We have a few things we need to resolve:
 - Instead of having a direct mapping between `di0` and `in0`, we would like to assign an arbitrary `di` to an arbitrary `in`.
   - For example, we could have several machines where `in0` is always valid and serves the same function, but on one machine it's attached to `di0` but on another it's attached to `di5`.
-For example, a front panel HOLD button.
+For example, a front panel FEEDHOLD button.
 - We would like to be able to assign an arbitrary output to an arbitrary function.
   - For example, we would like to say that "Spindle Speed" for "Tool 0" is actually using `do0`.
 Or we could assign it to the physical input `di1` without changing the logical function.
   - The pins need to have the capabilities necessary to support those functions.
 Beyond the obvious of an input not being an output, we have some functions that need PWM output capability, such as Spindle Speed.